Assets, investment avenues, investment vehicles, and so on are all terms used to describe investment options.

 The interest rate varies from one organization to the next.
 The ones who are more dependable are able to borrow at a lower interest rate (and so provide you with a cheaper rate).

 According to this logic, the government (the safest entity in every country) provides the lowest return (and also the lowest risk).

 There’s another approach to investing in bonds that’s more popular with retail investors.

 We can invest in bonds through mutual funds in the same way that we can invest in stocks through mutual funds.

 Mutual funds that invest in bonds are called debt funds.

-This has been widely publicised.
+This has been widely publicized.
 There are a lot of coins out there.
-Many are useless, but others have shown to be strong.
+Many are useless, but others have proven to be strong.